Author: wotif

 The Golden Girl – Part 4.
 Conclusion

 The Golden Girl – Part 4 is the conclusion of the life story of Margaret.
-In many ways, it is also an overview of life for two couples, during the 40-year span from the 1960s through to the 1990s.
+In many ways, it is also an overview of life for two couples, during the 40-year span, from the 1960s through to the 1990s.

 Having started with so much, and finishing with so little, we now gain a glimpse of the motivating forces that pushed this story to its conclusion.
 Perhaps we can use it as a cautionary tale.
-But it’s up to you, the listener, to delve its meaning.
+But it’s up to you, the listener, to delve into its meaning.